kibitan/setup_mac/README.md

    - disable
    - show siri in menu bar - disable
  - Date and Time
-   - disable show date and time in menu bar ( use istat menu instead )
+   - disable show date and time in menu bar ( use istat menus instead )
  - Accessibility
    - Zoom: Use scroll gesture with modifier keys
    - display: turn on reduce transparent